Improving IR-based Bug Localization with Semantics-Driven Query Reduction: Methodology

 \subsection{Relevance Estimation using Cross-Encoder}

 After obtaining results from Elasticsearch, we employ our fine-tuned cross-encoder model to estimate their program semantic relevance to the bug report (Step 3, Fig. \ref{fig:schematic-workflow-diagram}).
-Given that the cross-encoder model was trained to differentiate between buggy and bug-free code (Fig. 3.2), its reasoning against the candidate methods should be useful.
-While source code vocabulary is important, we thus also analyze code-level contexts leveraging the cross-encoder to support bug localization.
+Given that we trained the cross-encoder model to differentiate between buggy and bug-free code (Fig. 3.2), its reasoning against the candidate methods should be useful.
+While source code vocabulary is important, our objective is to leverage the cross-encoder's joint encoding capability (Section \ref{sec:background_cross_encoder}) and capture deep semantic interactions between a bug report and a candidate code through an attention mechanism.
+Unlike independently learned representations (e.g., embedding-based similarity \cite{yang_word_embedding, polyencoder}), our approach enables us to capture program semantics based on fine-grained, token-level interactions.

-We analyze each retrieved source code document by parsing its Abstract Syntax Tree (AST) and extracting its individual methods (Step 1a-1b, \ref{fig:fine-tuning_prediction_CE}b).
-Each method is then paired with the bug report (Step 1c, \ref{fig:fine-tuning_prediction_CE}b) and passed into the fine-tuned cross-encoder model (Step 2, \ref{fig:fine-tuning_prediction_CE}b), which generates generate a relevance score.
+We analyze each retrieved source code document by parsing its Abstract Syntax Tree (AST) and extracting its individual methods (Step 1a-1b, \ref{fig:fine-tuning_prediction_CE}(b)).
+Each method is then paired with the bug report (Step 1c, \ref{fig:fine-tuning_prediction_CE}(b)) and passed into the fine-tuned cross-encoder model (Step 2, \ref{fig:fine-tuning_prediction_CE}(b)), which generates generate a relevance score.
 This score, ranging from 0 to 1, estimates the likelihood of a method being buggy.
 This step refines the retrieved documents, enhancing the relevance between the bug report and source code (Step 4, Fig. \ref{fig:schematic-workflow-diagram}).